bullet-train-co/bullet_train-core/bullet_train/docs/themes.md

 > rake bullet_train:themes:light:eject[foo]
 ```

-Note: If the command above may complain with an error like this:
+Note: The command above may complain with an error like this:

 ```
 no matches found: bullet_train:themes:light:eject[foo]
 ```

-This is usually an indication that your shell is interpreting the square brackets before they get passed along to rake.
+This is usually an indication that your shell is interpreting the square brackets before they get passed along to `rake`.
 In that case you should escape the brackets like this:

 ```